How to Make a Death Benefit Claim: A Step-by-Step Guide

 SuicideIf the policyholder commits suicide within the first two years of the policy, there will not be a paid death benefit.

-MisrepresentationThe insurance company has a contestability period of two years after issuing the policy.
-If the policyholder passes away during this period, the insurance company can investigate and deny the death benefit claim if they find evidence of fraud or misrepresentation.
+MisrepresentationThe insurance company has a two-year contestability period after issuing the policy.
+If the policyholder passes away during this period, the insurance company can investigate and deny the death benefit claim if it finds evidence of fraud or misrepresentation.

 Contestability PeriodIf the policyholder commits suicide within the first two years of the policy, there will not be a paid death benefit.